The Big Picture On Negotiating With Contractors for Real Estate Projects:

 10. Demand a Discount for Sign Marketing

-They’ll object and moan and complain that it’s “standard industry practice.”
+They’ll object, moan, and complain that it’s “standard industry practice.”
 Stand your ground, and respond: “It’s my property, and using it for your marketing campaign isn’t free.
-If you want to advertise on my property, it’s going to cost $___ discounted off my quote.”
+If you want to advertise on my property, it will cost $___ discounted off my quote.”

 Your goal isn’t to be their best friend or easiest customer.
-Your goal is to negotiate the best possible price on your repairs and renovations.
+You aim to negotiate the best possible price for your repairs and renovations.
 That means being confrontational and holding firm, even if it’s not in your nature.

 11. Pick Over Every Single Word of the Contract